ezweave/pretty-functional/chapters/one/one.md

 }
 ```

-If you wanted to make that more _functional_ (in style) we could write something like this:
+If you wanted to make that more _functional_ (in style or perhaps, _pretty functional_) you could write something like this:

 ```js
 const f = (